 In the event that the intrinsic value does not yield interest that is appropriate to the risk or the company even makes a loss, the financial value of the company – without any value-enhancing synergy effects with a potential buyer – is basically equal to the liquidation value.

-It makes sense to use the net asset value method in combination with other, more optimistic methods, such as the income approach (see section on mean value methods) .
-For industries where fixed assets play an insignificant role and intangible assets are crucial (such as consulting or software companies), this method is completely unsuitable.
+It can be quite useful to use the net asset value method as a supplement, for example in combination with a more optimistic method such as the earnings value method (see section on mean value methods) .

 Importance of the net asset value method